Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## flippinCactusSoundEffect

-When the flippinCactus rule is enabled in the Carpet Mod, using the cactus will produce sound effects (providing three different sound options, Setting it to 0 disables the sound effects).
+When the flippinCactus rule is enabled in the Carpet Mod, using the cactus will produce sound effects (providing five different sound options, Setting it to 0 disables the sound effects).

 - Type: `int`